Oceanside Bicycle Accident Lawyer

 • Drug and alcohol use: From drunk drivers to drunk pedestrians, alcohol and drugs create a hazard for cyclists.
 Alcohol consumption impairs sensory perception and makes it harder to see cyclists, even when they wear reflectors.

-• Insurance issues: While many drivers have auto insurance, do not assume that everyone does.
+• Insurance issues: While many drivers have auto insurance, do not assume everyone does.
 Fewer people actually have car insurance than someone would believe.
 Uninsured motorists and accidents involving skaters or runners can be particularly tricky because it is harder to track down a means of repayment.

 • Government vehicles: While government vehicles, such as city buses or roadwork construction vehicles, can be responsible for all of the same types of accidents described above, government vehicles warrant special mention because California law requires accident victims to promptly report their claims to preserve the ability to recover.
-If you have been injured by a government vehicle such as a city bus, contact us immediately to preserve your right to sue.
+If you have been injured by a government vehicle, such as a city bus, contact us immediately to preserve your right to sue.

 • Faulty repair: Most bicycle repair shops are professional and do good work, but sometimes, they may use bad parts or not fully complete repair work.
 Busted chains and failed brakes are an accident waiting to happen, and you might not realize the problem before it is too late.

-• Breach of manufacturer’s warranty: Many products such as helmets come with a warranty that describes the type of protection offered.
+• Breach of manufacturer’s warranty: Many products, such as helmets, come with a warranty that describes the type of protection offered.
 Occasionally, the product does not perform as the warranty claims, which can result in injuries.

 • Dog chase/bite accidents: Animals can be unpredictable, and while they may not mean any harm, they can be hazardous to cyclists.
 Pet owners can be held liable for any injuries caused by their pets.